Congress: Stay Out of DC’s Budget

 Monday: We packed the Rules Committee Meeting

-More than 30 people packed the meeting of the Rules Committee to make it clear we want power over our money, not interference.Tuesday: Hill Visits All Day
+More than 30 people packed the meeting of the Rules Committee to make it clear we want power over our money, not interference.Tuesday: House Visits All Day

 On Tuesday we visited Representatives all day to make it clear we want power over DC’s money — not interference.
 We made over 100 office visits in a single day, and hundreds of phone calls to offices.Wednesday: Senate Visits All Day

 More than 300 people joined us to make sure Senators know how bad this bill would be for DC communities and the nation’s capital.
-Together we visited more than 40 Senate offices in a single day.THURSDAY @ 10 AM: Senate Visits All Day
+Together we visited more than 40 Senate offices in a single day.Thursday: Senate Visits All Day

 This CR would be devastating for DC’s current programs and services, and opens the door for even more federal interference.
 Call the Senate today and every day until the vote using this script and list of priority legislators.